mandylauderdale/2012-JSConfEU-Lyrics/Brogrammer Drama.md

 Brogrammer Drama
 =
+(to the tune of "Beauty School Dropout")

-Brogrammer drama
+Brogrammer drama <br>
-Poppin his collar and raging on code
+Poppin his collar and raging on code <br>
-Brogrammer drama
+Brogrammer drama <br>
-He’s not a CEO, he’s a CE-Bro
+He’s not a CEO, he’s a CE-Bro <br>
-He spends a lot of precious time mean muggin' in aviators He only dines on Muscle Milk to him there’s nothing greater!
+He spends a lot of precious time mean muggin' in aviators <br>
+He only dines on Muscle Milk to him there’s nothing greater! <br>

-Stay in the roid zone
+Stay in the roid zone <br>
-While getting a tan down at the pool
+While getting a tan down at the pool <br>
-Hoodies and headphones
+Hoodies and headphones <br>
-Doesn’t give a damn, he thinks he looks cool
+Doesn’t give a damn, he thinks he looks cool <br>
-Give him some Redbull and Mountain Dew to prep for conference season Oh nevermind, he drinks it like water for no good reason
+Give him some Redbull and Mountain Dew to prep for conference season <br>
+Oh nevermind, he drinks it like water for no good reason <br>

-Brogrammer drama
+Brogrammer drama <br>
-Just got a new tribal tattoo
+Just got a new tribal tattoo <br>
-Brogrammer drama
+Brogrammer drama <br>
-His dance moves were on the news
+His dance moves were on the news <br>
-He does his pushups with one hand while coding with the other He’s patenting some caffeine pills called "May I Have Another?"
+He does his pushups with one hand while coding with the other <br>
+He’s patenting some caffeine pills called "May I Have Another?" <br>

-He has 5 startups
+He has 5 startups <br>
-Hired some guys from the local frat
+Hired some guys from the local frat <br>
-In his Porsche doing fistpumps
+In his Porsche doing fistpumps <br>
-And his rottweiler ate your cat
+And his rottweiler ate your cat <br>
-He’s good with the ladies, loves Nickleback, and gets so mad he shakes He has his laptop strapped to the treadmill and loves bro-tein shakes Brogrammer drama, kind of like high school
+He’s good with the ladies, loves Nickleback, and gets so mad he shakes <br>
+He has his laptop strapped to the treadmill and loves bro-tein shakes <br>
+Brogrammer drama, kind of like high school <br>
-Brogrammer drama, so much like high school
+Brogrammer drama, so much like high school <br>
-Brogrammer drama, oooo-weeee-ooooo!
+Brogrammer drama, oooo-weeee-ooooo! <br>